czedp/mtc-infra-dev/README.md

-# mtc-infra-dev
-terraform code for Training repo
+test content for dev terraform for env: infra